tanvir-a0/tanvir-a0/README.md

 ### About Me 🌍

 - 🔭 I’m currently working on [IHABOT 2](#)
+- 🚴 I love cycling and exploring new places on two wheels
+- 🤖 I enjoy integrating UI design, ML, programming, microcontrollers, 3D CAD and robotics
+- 💬 Ask me about IoT, C++, Python, Robotics, and anything tech-related!
+- 🛠️ Always try to explore new technologies.
 - 🌱 I’m learning Machine Learning, Deep Learning, and ROS
-- 🤖 I enjoy integrating UI design, ML, programming, microcontrollers, and robotics
-- 💬 Ask me about IoT, C++, Python, Dart, and anything tech-related!
-- 🛠️ Always exploring new technologies: [Raspberry Pi](#), [ESP32](#), and [Arduino](#)
-- 🚴 I love cycling and exploring new places on two wheels

 ---